Oceans of Fun: History

 Integration with Worlds of Fun began in 1992 with the introduction of Monsoon, a water ride located centrally between Worlds of Fun and Oceans of Fun.
 Monsoon's location allowed guests from both parks to access the ride regardless of their initial admission ticket.
 That same year also saw the introduction of the "Same Day Gateway", which allowed guests to visit both parks the same day without needing to access each park's main entrance.
 1992 also saw the replacement of Neptune's Lagoon with Coconut Cove, a zero-entry pool.
 In 1993, Coconut Cove was expanded with the Aruba Tuba slide complex.
 The last attraction added under Hunt Midwest ownership was Captain Kidd's, an expansion of the children's area in 1995.
 Later in 1995, Cedar Fair L.P. acquired both parks.
 Under Cedar Fair management, Oceans of Fun continued to grow with Hurricane Falls, a family-style raft slide, added in 1999 (which replaced Frisbee Folf), followed by the Paradise Falls interactive water play area and additional slides in 2003.

 On August 31, 2012, Cedar Fair announced a major expansion of Oceans of Fun scheduled for 2013.
 Under the plan, Worlds of Fun and Oceans of Fun would share a single admission gate, allowing entry to both parks with one ticket.
 The project also called for the addition of Sharks' Revenge and Predator's Plunge, a 65 ft slide complex with six new slides (including drop-launch capsule slides) and a comprehensive renovation of the existing water park facilities.
 Site preparation and construction work began later in 2012.
 In 2015, Oceans of Fun added Splash Island and swan boats to Buccaneer Bay.
 In 2019, the park announced that Diamond Head would be closed at the end of the season.
 The removal of the slide will make way for Riptide Raceway, a mat racing slide.
 On November 6, 2019, it was announced that Riptide Raceway will be the world's longest slide of its kind, coming in at 486 ft long.
 Oceans of Fun did not open to the public for 2020 season as a result of the COVID-19 pandemic.

 On April 15, 2023, the park implemented a chaperone policy.
 It means that all guests ages 15 years old or younger must be accompanied by a chaperone who is at least 21 years old in order to be admitted to or remain in the park.
 On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed, creating Six Flags Entertainment Corporation.
+Six Flags sold the park to EPR Properties on April 6, 2026, making Enchanted Parks its operator.